hibernate/hibernate-reactive/README.md

 [![GitHub Actions Status](<https://img.shields.io/github/workflow/status/hibernate/hibernate-rx/Gradle%20Build%20and%20Test?logo=GitHub>)](https://github.com/hibernate/hibernate-rx/actions?query=workflow%3A%22Gradle+Build+and+Test%22)
 [![License](https://img.shields.io/badge/License-LGPL%202.1-green.svg)](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.txt)

-# Hibernate RX
+# Hibernate Reactive

 A reactive API for Hibernate ORM, supporting non-blocking database drivers and a reactive style of interaction with the database.

-Hibernate RX may be used in any plain Java program, but is especially targeted toward usage in reactive environments like [Quarkus][] and [Vert.x][].
+Hibernate Reactive may be used in any plain Java program, but is especially targeted toward usage in reactive environments like [Quarkus][] and [Vert.x][].

 Currently [PostgreSQL][] and [MySQL][] are supported.